kalawaja/freeCodeCamp_picassoPainting/README.md

     <title>Picasso Painting</title>
 ```
 > **Step 3** <br>
+Go ahead and link your CSS file now, even though you have not written any CSS yet.<br>
+Add a `link` element with a `rel` of `stylesheet` and an `href` of `styles.css`.

 ```html
 #index.html
     <link rel="stylesheet" href="./styles.css">
 ```
 > **Step 4** <br>
+FontAwesome is a library of SVG-powered icons, many of which are freely available to use.
+You will be using some of these icons in this project, so you will need to link the external stylesheet to your HTML.<br>
+Add a `link` element with a `rel` of `stylesheet` and an `href` of `https://use.fontawesome.com/releases/v5.8.2/css/all.css`.

 ```html
 #index.html
     <link rel ="stylesheet" href="https://use.fontawesome.com/releases/v5.8.2/css/all.css">
 ```
 > **Step 5** <br>
+To get your painting started, give your `body` element a `background-color` of `rgb(184, 132, 46)`.

 ```css
 #styles.css